deadsnakes/action/README.md

 In either case, the actions's `debug` input can be used to install a debug build of the selected Python version, by adding `debug: true`.

+The `nogil` input can be used instead of `debug` to install an *experimental* free-threaded build of the selected Python version, by adding `nogil: true` Only available for Python 3.13 and later.

 [available nightly versions]: https://launchpad.net/~deadsnakes/+archive/ubuntu/nightly/+packages
 [available versions]: https://launchpad.net/~deadsnakes/+archive/ubuntu/ppa/+packages